 For conference organisers and delegates, specialised visa advice is available through the Australian Government’s International Event Coordinator Network (IECN).
 Located across the country, IECN staff work with event organisers to provide free advice and visa- processing assistance for international travellers invited to speak at, perform in, or attend an event in Australia.

 Check the Australian Government Department of Immigration and Border Protection website for eligibility requirements at www.immi.gov.au.

-Adelaide has an extensive public transport system, covering trains, buses, trams and ferries.
-You can use the metroMATE app to view timetables, nearby stops and to help plan your journey.
-For more information on the metro, free public transport options and taxis click here.
+Sydney has an extensive public transport system, covering trains, buses, light rail and ferries.
+You can use the Opal Travel app to view timetables, nearby stops and to help plan your journey.
+For more information please click here.

-Most public telephones have International Direct Dialing and Subscriber Trunk Dialing.
+Most public telephones have International Direct Dialling and Subscriber Trunk Dialling.
 Phone cards for public phones and recharge cards for mobile phones can be bought from most newsagents, supermarkets and convenience stores.
 Many public phones also accept coins and credit cards.
-The international dialing code is 0011, followed by the country code and number.
+The international dialling code is 0011, followed by the country code and number.

 Directory assistance: 1223

-The international dialing code for Adelaide is +618.
+The international dialling code for Sydney is +612.

-Australian Central Standard Time (ACST) is observed in Adelaide, ACST is equal to Coordinated Universal Time plus 9.5 hours (UTC +9.5).
+Australian Eastern Standard Time (AEST) is observed in Sydney, AEST is equal to Coordinated Universal Time plus 11 hours (UTC +11).